axellee1994/ft_transcendence/README.md

 By default, frontend runs on http://localhost:4000

 ## Usage Instructions

+### Docker Compose (Complete Application)
-- When running with Docker Compose, the backend API will be available at `http://localhost:3000`.
+- When running with Docker Compose, the complete application (frontend + backend) will be available at `http://localhost:3000`.
-- For a full application experience, you must run the frontend separately using the manual setup instructions.
+- Simply navigate to `http://localhost:3000` to access the full application.

+### Manual Setup (Development Mode)
+- When running manually, the backend API will be available at `http://localhost:3000`.
+- The frontend development server will be available at `http://localhost:4000`.
-- Once both are running, access the frontend at `http://localhost:4000`.
+- For development, access the frontend at `http://localhost:4000` which will communicate with the backend API.

+### Getting Started
 - Register or log in to start playing Pong, chat with friends, and explore user profiles.
 - Use the navigation bar to switch between game, chat, and profile sections.